fablabmade/madeinafablab-workshop-manual/04_project_requirements.md

 - usability requirements: describing the details that should be taken into account in order to make a more usable product

-- technical requirements: all the details about the product's technical features, as well as technology  necessary for its operation
+- technical requirements: all the details about the product's technical features, as well as electrical / electronic components necessary for its operation